sraeisi/MachineLearning_Physics/README.md

 expectations for the course project:

 -   Some initial proposal: Clear statement of the problem and some primary assessment of why using ML could help answer this problem.
+(Due Feb 28th)

--   Data collection/generation and preparation:
+-   Data collection/generation and preparation: (Due March 15th)

--   Application of the basic ML techniques
+-   Application of the basic ML techniques: (Due April 15th)

     -   A table of assessment (Will give an example later.)